mattbierner/blog.mattbierner.com/_posts/2014-04-15-akh-monad-transformers-for-javascript.md

     checkChild 'init');
 ```

 The details are unimportant.
-What this example shows is how Akh monad transformers allow building a library of operations that using the different capabilities of each layer in the stack.
-Complex but maintainable programs can be expressed at a high level though the composition of these well-defined monad stack operations.
+What this example shows is how Akh monad transformers allow building a library of operations that use the different capabilities of each layer in the stack.
+Complex but maintainable programs can be expressed at a high level through the composition of these well-defined monad stack operations.

 [Stream-m](https://github.com/mattbierner/stream-m) is a transformer for lazy, potentially infinite [Nu][nu] streams.
 This is closer to Haskell's `ListT` than `akh::trans::list`, which uses Javascript arrays.